Leonardo-Boss/suckless-site/suckless.org/rocks/index.md

 * [vim](https://www.vim.org) (With the GUI, use `:set go+=c` to kill popup dialogs).
 It can be compiled to be as minimal as possible (see vim-tiny in Debian repos).
 * [vis](https://github.com/martanne/vis) - A modern, legacy free, simple yet efficient vim-like editor.
 * [wily](http://www.cse.yorku.ca/~oz/wily/) - An acme clone for POSIX.
-* [neatvi](https://github.com/aligrudi/neatvi) - A minimal vi implementation supporting bidirectional UTF-8
-* [nextvi](https://github.com/kyx0r/nextvi) - A continuation of neatvi development with more features.

 ### Text processing

-* [json2tsv](https://codemadness.org/json2tsv.html) - a JSON to TAB-Separated Value (TSV) converter and stand-alone JSON parser code.
 * [csvquote](https://github.com/skeeto/scratch/tree/master/csvquote) - tool to
   encode troublesome CSV characters such that unix tools can correctly process them.
 SIMD optimized by default, portable C fallback can be enabled at build time.
+* [json2tsv](https://codemadness.org/json2tsv.html) - a JSON to TAB-Separated Value (TSV) converter and stand-alone JSON parser code.
 * [md4c](https://github.com/mity/md4c) - markdown to html converter.
 Fast,
   [CommonMark](https://commonmark.org/) compliant, offers extensions which can be switched on/off via cli args.